 The old European cut is the first diamond that uses a more precise method of cutting.
 It is a more defined shape than the typical old mine cut.

 The old European cut is a transition from the old to the new.
 It is based on earlier cuts but, in turn, a basis itself for the round brilliant cut we see today.
-Old European cuts were used during the art deco period.
-They are also suited to the earlier Art Nouveau Era due to the roundness, and relative softness of the cut.
+Old European cuts were used during the Art Deco period.
+They are also suited to the earlier Art Nouveau Era due to the roundness and the relative softness of the cut.

 Click here to learn about Old European Cut Diamonds.

-The biggest difference between antique and modern diamond cuts is that old stones are much shallower, with usually only about 50% of the height of the overall stone being taken up by the pavilion, compared to around 85% today.
+The biggest difference between Brilliant Cut Diamond vs Old Mine Cut Diamonds is that old stones are much shallower, with usually only about 50% of the height of the overall stone being taken up by the pavilion, compared to around 85% today.
 This gives old European and similar cuts much less brilliance than is typical now.
 Instead, they have an added depth and fire that is still very much sought after.